-Jurisdiction Investment Restrictions or other terms Sub-Funds affected Germany Equities (Kapitalbeteiligungen) as defined in the German Investment Tax Act "Equity Funds" - more than 50% of NAV on a continuous basis "Mixed Funds" - more than 25% of NAV on a continuous basis Please see Information for Investors in Certain Countries - Germany Singapore Securities which are not in the list of permissible investments as set out in the Central Provident Fund (CPF) investment guidelines.
+Jurisdiction Investment Restrictions or other terms Sub-Funds affected Germany Equities (Kapitalbeteiligungen) as defined in the German Investment Tax Act "Equity Funds" - more than 50% of NAV on a continuous basis "Mixed Funds" - more than 25% of NAV on a continuous basis Please see Information for Investors in Certain Countries - Germany

+Jurisdiction Investment Restrictions or other terms Sub-Funds affected Singapore Securities which are not in the list of permissible investments as set out in the Central Provident Fund (CPF) investment guidelines.
 Limited to 5% of net assets.
 Sub-Funds registered in Singapore and included under the CPF Investment Scheme.
 Derivatives For hedging and efficient portfolio management only.
 Taiwan Securities listed in the PRC and securities traded on the China Interbank Bond Market Limited to 20% of net assets (direct and indirect exposure through participation notes).
 Sub-Funds registered in Taiwan Derivatives Exposure from non-hedging derivatives plus exposure from any derivatives used to hedge the Sub-Fund beyond 100% of its NAV are limited to the percentage stipulated by the Taiwanese regulator (currently 40%).
 Sub-Funds registered in Taiwan.

-&lt;sup>1 Except Sub-Funds sold in the PRC through the qualified domestic institutional investor scheme.
+$^{\scriptsize 1}$ Except Sub-Funds sold in the PRC through the qualified domestic institutional investor scheme.